Why You Need an Employee Handbook

 By: Jenny Wiley, Practice Operations Advisor, PECAA

-The start of 2018 is an excellent time to create an employee handbook (or, make updates if you already have one).
-It’s one of the most important tools in your practice and sets the standard for the employee/employer relationship.
+An employee handbook is one of the most important tools in your practice and sets the standard for the employee/employer relationship.

 What to Include

 Creating a handbook can seem daunting, but the benefits far outweigh the unnecessary risk you expose your practice to by not having one.
 A common misconception that keeps practices from creating an employee handbook is they think it needs to cover every little aspect of the practice.
 While it should be comprehensive, it doesn’t need to read like War and Peace.
 Keep your language free of legal or technical jargon, which makes the handbook too complicated for employees to use and understand.
 Make it readable and accessible instead.

 A good employee handbook should set expectations and policies.
 Once it’s in writing, the practice must adhere to the policies set forth or run the risk of being liable.

 Your handbook needs to include:

 -Disclaimer: Your employee handbook should clearly state that the handbook is not a contract of

 employment and should expressly state the at-will nature of employment.
 This is essential to preventing terminated employees from suing you for a breach of contract claim (i.e., that the employee handbook was a contract of employment)

 -Anti-harassment and anti-discrimination policies